IsaacKhor/blog-source/content/_index.md

 Precision Time Protocol (PTP) on linux.

 **Autograder for Clark CS Courses** - I am in charge of Clark's autograding infrastructure for several CS courses.
-Email me to request access to the repo.
+Email me or the CS department for access;
+this is not code we want public.

 ---